GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex4.md

 - Roads:`Roads_Larkana.gpkg`
 - Blocked Roads Points: `PAK_flood_2024_blocked_road.gpkg`
 - Flood Extent 2024 reprojected: `PAK_2024_Minimum_Flood_Extend_reprojected.gpkg`
-- Administrative Boundaries Sindh: `PAK_Sindh_amd2.shp`
+- Administrative Boundaries Sindh: `PAK_Sindh_adm1.shp`

 Save your project and give it a clear name, e.g. "Larkana_flood_response"

 2. Look into the attribute table of the different layers and look what information is available and how the attributes are named.

 3. We want to make a comprehensible map, think about which data we need and what data we can leave out.
-    - For example, the layer `hotosm_gha_roads_lines` contains too many roads for a map on a national scale.
+    - For example, the layer `Roads_Larkana` contains too many roads for a map on a national scale.
 Let's open the attribute table and look at how the roads are classified.
 The data is using the conventional OpenStreetMap classification: The type of road is described under the attribute `highway`.
 In our case, it might be useful to only display the primary and secondary roads, so all the features where `highway=primary` OR `highway=secondary`.

 ### Part 1: Symbolization

 Now we have assigned a symbol for each layer at our disposal.
 Look at the map you created and decide if you want to adjust any symbology to make the map easier to read.
 Do you need to change some colours?
 Are the layers ordered in a way that the information is visible?
 Is the font size appropriate, or does it cover up too much information?
+Let's go trhough the layers one by one and visualize them in a meaningful way.

 __Healthsites__

-Doubeclick on the point next to your healthsites vector layer.
+Doubleclick on the point next to your healthsites vector layer.
 The symbology window will open.
 Let's create our own customized symbol for healthcare facilies.
 - Under `Symbol layer type`, select __"SVG Marker"__
 - Scroll down to the SVG-Browser.
 Here you will find all the folder of your installed SVG-libraries.